-Every year an independent actuary conducts a study to calculate the funded status of the Plan (Funded Ratio), measure the Plan's funding progress and recommend contribution rates.
+Every year an independent actuary conducts a study to calculate the funding status of the Plan (Funded Ratio), measure the Plan's funding progress and recommend contribution rates.
 The Funded Ratio compares the obligations of the Plan to the assets that the Plan holds.
 High funding ratios indicate a well-funded plan with sufficient assets to cover the plan's obligations.
-For the June 30, 2020 valuation, the actuary determined COPERS' funded ratio was 63.7%.
+For the June 30, 2023, valuation, the actuary determined COPERS' funded ratio was 72.0%, meaning that the Plan has 72.0% of the funds required to pay all current and future pensions.
+The following chart shows improvement in the funding status over the past several years.